Shell Wreath Ideas And Tips

 More On How To Make Seashell Wreaths

-Steps For Creating A Shell Wreath
+Steps To Create Your Shell Wreath

 - On top of your prepared work area (you have placed a plastic tablecloth down), lay your wreath form on top of a piece of cardboard that is bigger than the wreath.
 I like to elevate the wreath with the cardboard on top of one of my plastic storage units.

 - Heat your hot glue gun till it is the correct temperature.
 Make sure that if you are using a dual control glue gun, you have set it for the higher setting.
 Generally, if you see glue dripping from the gun, it is ready to go.
 Follow the directions from your manufacturer.